mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

-Often a string may store a list like the @t2@ variable in the last example.
+Often a string may store a list like the *t2* variable in the last example.
 A string for storing a list isn't the best for performance and usage.
 Using an array for a list is so much better.
-We can convert a list into an @array@ using @ListToArray@.
+We can convert a list into an *array* using *ListToArray*.
 We'll discuss arrays in an upcoming section.
 Try out these next examples in the CFML file assuming we have the code from the last example:

 #### Tag